JoyangAR/Wbot-Manager/README.md

 Questions, suggestions, or just want to chat?
 Catch me on [Telegram](http://t.me/JoyangAR).
 I promise I won't overwhelm you with tech jargon because, honestly, I don't know any either!

-Wbot-Manager – Because configuring the `bot.json` of WBOT should be as painless as possible.
-Or at least, we try!
+Wbot-Manager – Making bot.json configuration for WBOT easy and accessible for everyone.